Kou-ding/Prisoner-s-Dilemma/README.md

 │    ├── Genaxel
 │    │   └── The object oriented genetic Axelrod tournament project.
 │    └── Markov
-│        ├── Markov Theory
-│        │    └── markov theory description ...
-│        └── Markov Simulation
-│            └── markov simulation description ...
+│        └── Analysis of imitation dynamics based on Markov chains through one-step and k-step state transition matrices.
 ├── Documentation
-│    └── Analytical documentation of all the code's functions.
+│    └── Analytical documentation of all the code's functions and classes.
 ├── Examples
 │    ├── The **script.m** capable of configuring and running the code.
-│    └── Specific meeting configurations we demonstrate in our paper which can be │        referenced inside of the script to load that particular environment │        variables.
+│    ├── Specific meeting configurations we demonstrate in our paper which can be │    │   referenced inside of the script to load that particular environment │    │   variables.
+│    └── A quick guide to get starting with Markov's simulations.
 └── Report
     └── The latex code which forms our report and a pdf copy of our the end result.
         To gain further insight on the project make sure to read its contents.